-Recently, I came to the uncomfortable realisation that my opinions drive pretty much all of my decision-making.
+Recently, I came to the uncomfortable realisation that my opinions drive almost all of my decision-making.
 Do’oh.

-I have a point of view on most things political; on most things environmental; and, well pretty much everything.
+I have a point of view on most things political, environmental, and, well, everything.

 Opinions are just everyday human existence.
 It is what we do.
 We are “in and of this world”, as my wife is fond of saying.